-Where most universal lens kits fit to phones with large clips, this solution from Nelomo employs a rubber-ended screw.
+Where most universal lens kits fit phones with large clips, this solution from Nelomo employs a rubber-ended screw.

-This means the lens mount can clamp to phones measuring between 7mm and 10mm thick, which caters for most recent handsets including the iPhone 8 and X, the Samsung Galaxy S9, and the Google Pixel 3.
+This means the lens mount can clamp to phones measuring between 7mm and 10mm thick, which caters to most recent handsets including the iPhone 8 and X, the Samsung Galaxy S9, and the Google Pixel 3.

 The only drawback here is how the lens mount might not clamp around your phone if it’s already wearing a thick case, given the 10mm thickness limit.

 If you're looking for a phone lens that offers a completely different view from your phone's built-in lenses the Moment 14mm Fisheye is a great option.
 You can attach it to your phone in two different ways; either with the Moment, phone-specific case or with the universal mounting system that slides over the cameras.